Embrace-Change-Consulting/managerdash-docs/docs/1_getting-started/c_customizing.md

 **Level Context for Ratings:**
 - "On track" means different things at different levels
-- Junior at "On track" for basics
+- Early career at "On track" for basics
 - Senior at "On track" for advanced skills
 - Set expectations accordingly